G-Valued Galois Deformation Rings when $\ell \neq p$: G-Weil-Deligne Representations and Deformation Theory

 \begin{remark} We can identify $\Aut_G(D_A)$ with $G$ by picking a trivializing section, obtaining a homomorphism $r : W_K \to G(A)$.
-This is analogous to the way a free rank $d$ $A$-module with action of a group $\Gamma$ can be identified with a homomorphism $\Gamma \to \GL_d(A)$ after a choice of basis. \end{remark}
+This is analogous to the way a free $A$-module of rank $d$ with action of a group $\Gamma$ can be identified with a homomorphism $\Gamma \to \GL_d(A)$ after a choice of basis. \end{remark}

 We wish to study deformation theory in $\WDL$.
 Let $\ad D_A := \Lie \Aut_G D_A$; the adjoint action gives an action of $I_{L/K}$ and of $\Phi$ on $\ad D_A$.
 Consider the anti-commutative diagram

 Let $C^\bullet(D_A)$ denote the total complex (indexed so as to be in degrees $0$, $1$, and $2$) associated to this double complex, and let $H^i(D_A)$ denote the $i$th cohomology.
 Note that the construction of $H^2(D_A)$ commutes with arbitrary base change.